 CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 Mhp 201.01 Purpose.
-The board shall conduct various proceedings for the purpose of acquiring sufficient information to make fair and reasoned decisions on matters within its statutory jurisdiction, including decisions on applications for licensure and complaints filed against licensees.
-These rules shall be construed to secure the just, efficient and accurate resolution of all board proceedings.
+The board conducts various proceedings for the purpose of acquiring sufficient information to make fair and reasoned decisions on matters within its statutory jurisdiction, including decisions on applications for licensure and communications of alleged misconduct filed against licensees.
+The purpose of these rules shall be construed to secure the just, efficient and accurate resolution of all board action.

 Source.
 (See Revision Note at chapter heading for Psy 100) #5675, eff 7-22-93, EXPIRED: 7-22-99